-RESOLUTION NO. 14

-RESOLUTION OF THE BOARD OF DIRECTORS OF THE MONTECITO GROUNDWATER BASIN GROUNDWATER SUSTAINABILITY AGENCY ADOPTING A RESERVE POLICY FOR FISCAL YEAR 2025

-WHEREAS, the Montecito Groundwater Basin Groundwater Sustainability Agency ("Agency") is organized and existing under and pursuant to the Sustainable Groundwater Management Act ("SGMA") and was declared by the California Department of Water Resources ("DWR") as the exclusive Groundwater Sustainability Agency for the Montecito Groundwater Basin ("Basin") in late 2018; and

-WHEREAS, the mission of the Agency is to ensure a reliable and sustainable groundwater supply for the community through effective basin management pursuant to the SGMA; and

-WHEREAS, pursuant to SGMA, the Agency developed a Groundwater Sustainability Plan ("GSP") for the Basin [Water Code §10727]; and

-WHEREAS, on May 19, 2023, following a public review and hearing process, the Agency Board of Directors adopted a GSP for the Basin and subsequently submitted it to DWR for review [Water Code §10727.8]; and

-WHEREAS, the GSP supports the Agency's Sustainability Goal to prevent undesirable results and optimize long-term use of the groundwater basin for the benefit of all stakeholders [Water Code §10727.2 and Water Code §10727.4]; and

-WHEREAS, the SGMA grants the Agency express and implied powers to carry out its mission and perform all acts necessary to carry out its mission [Water Code §§10725 - 10726.9]; and

-WHEREAS, in June 2020, the Agency established groundwater basin fees to fairly and reasonably recover its operating, administrative and regulatory costs from properties that overlie and benefit from the Basin.
-The groundwater basin fees were determined in the GSA Fee Study, prepared by Raftelis and dated May 6, 2020, which incorporated a 5-year financial plan projecting revenue requirements, annual capital outlay and a cash reserve target; and

-WHEREAS, the Agency has determined a need to establish a reserve policy and update its cash reserve target to be consistent with its current financial position, will which assist the Agency in accomplishing its mission, and fulfilling the requirements of the SGMA;

-WHEREAS, the Bylaws of the Agency authorize the adoption of a financial reserve policy for the Agency; and

-NOW, THEREFORE, BE IT RESOLVED that the Board of Directors of Montecito Groundwater Basin Groundwater Sustainability Agency hereby adopts a "Reserve Policy" for Fiscal Year 2025 that is attached to this Resolution as Exhibit "A" and incorporated herein by this reference.

-PASSED AND ADOPTED by the Board of Directors of the Montecito Groundwater Basin Groundwater Sustainability Agency this 14th of May 2024 by the following roll call vote:

-AYES: Coates, Goebel, Hayman, Plough, Wicks

-NOES:
+RESOLUTION NO. 15 RESOLUTION OF THE BOARD OF DIRECTORS OF THE MONTECITO GROUNDWATER BASIN GROUNDWATER SUSTAINABILITY AGENCY ADOPTING AN UPDATED RESERVE POLICY FOR FISCAL YEAR 2025 WHEREAS, the Montecito Groundwater Basin Groundwater Sustainability Agency ("Agency") is organized and existing under and pursuant to the Sustainable Groundwater Management Act ("SGMA") and was declared by the California Department of Water Resources ("DWR") as the exclusive Groundwater Sustainability Agency for the Montecito Groundwater Basin ("Basin") in late 2018; and WHEREAS, the mission of the Agency is to ensure a reliable and sustainable groundwater supply for the community through effective basin management pursuant to the SGMA; and WHEREAS, pursuant to SGMA, the Agency developed a Groundwater Sustainability Plan ("GSP") for the Basin [Water Code §10727]; and WHEREAS, on May 19, 2023, following a public review and hearing process, the Agency Board of Directors adopted a GSP for the Basin and subsequently submitted it to DWR for review [Water Code §10727.8]; and WHEREAS, the GSP supports the Agency's Sustainability Goal to prevent undesirable results and optimize long-term use of the groundwater basin for the benefit of all stakeholders [Water Code §10727.2 and Water Code §10727.4]; and WHEREAS, the SGMA grants the Agency express and implied powers to carry out its mission and perform all acts necessary to carry out its mission [Water Code §§10725 - 10726.9]; and WHEREAS, in June 2020, the Agency established groundwater basin fees to fairly and reasonably recover its operating, administrative and regulatory costs from properties that overlie and benefit from the Basin.
+The groundwater basin fees were determined in the GSA Fee Study, prepared by Raftelis and dated May 6, 2020, which incorporated a 5-year financial plan, projecting revenue requirements, annual capital outlay and a cash reserve target; and WHEREAS, the Bylaws of the Agency authorize the adoption of a financial reserve policy for the Agency; and WHEREAS, on May 14, 2024, the Agency adopted Resolution No. 14, a resolution of the Board of Directors of the Agency establishing a reserve policy that updated its cash reserve target to be consistent with its current financial position, and which will assist the Agency in accomplishing its mission to fulfill the requirements of the SGMA; and WHEREAS, the Agency has determined a need to update its Reserve Policy to provide enhanced transparency, to demonstrate continued responsible management and discipline in the appropriate use of fiscal resources, and to closely align anticipated needs and financial planning; NOW, THEREFORE, BE IT RESOLVED that the Board of Directors of Montecito Groundwater Basin Groundwater Sustainability Agency hereby adopts an updated "Reserve Policy" for Fiscal Year 2025 that is attached to this Resolution as Exhibit "A" and incorporated herein by this reference.
+PASSED AND ADOPTED by the Board of Directors of the Montecito Groundwater Basin Groundwater Sustainability Agency this 5^h of November 2024 by the following roll call vote: AYES: Coates, Goebel, Hayman, Plough, Wicks NOES: